erniesg/raggaeton/README.md

 ```python
 uvicorn raggaeton.backend.src.api.endpoints.chat:app --host 0.0.0.0 --port 8000 --log-level debug
 ```
-- Wait for the application to finish initializing.
+- Wait for the application to finish initialising.
 You should see the message: `Lifespan: Components initialized successfully` in console

 ### Interacting with the API
 - Visit the [raggaeton-frontend](https://github.com/erniesg/raggaeton-frontend) repository and follow the instructions there to interact with the API via the front-end